squinkylabs/SquinkyVCV/docs/substitute.md

 We are used to normal harmonics that occur at even multiples of the fundamental, 2X is an octave up, 3X is an octave and a perfect fifth, 5X is two octaves and a perfect major third, etc...
 Of course in the 12 tone equal tempered tuning system the actual frequencies of fifths and thirds isn't the same as the "perfect" intervals, but they are "close enough for classical".

 The subharmonics, however, are a different story.
 They do not occur much in nature.
 Some of them are at even octaves below the fundamental, but the rest of them are at pitches that can be quite far from any interval in the 12 tone equal tempered scale.
-The result is that if you tune the VCOs up to a high enough pitch, and set the subs to 1/5 or anything other than even octaves, the note will be out of tune.
+The result is that if you tune the VCOs up to a high enough pitch, and set the subs to 1/5 or anything other than even octaves, the subharmonic will be out of tune.
 In general the farther you go down into the subs, the more out of tune they are.
 Often quite out of tune!

 But - these out of tune subharmonics are in many cases "in tune" in a Just Intoned scale!
 That's why there is a just intoned quantizer included.

 So it you use the quantizer set to just intonation (7 or 12 tones), all those "out of tune" subharmonics aren't out of tune any more.
-But they will be out of tune with other instruments or patches that are in equal tempered.
+But they will be out of tune with other instruments or patches that are in equal tempered tuning.

 That gives some obvious choices when using Substitute: